H-Len/gratitude-journal/README.md

 ## Known Bugs

-_no GitHub repo, nor code ready to go in it.
-Link above will not work.
-It's a filler_
+_no 'bugs' but repo still in progress_

 ## Support and contact details